 Internet or Catalog Purchases

 Next time you make an online purchase take a look at your receipt.
 Did the vendor charge you any sales tax?
-If not, you would be subject to remitting the use tax for the purchase.
+If not, you are responsible for remitting the use tax for the purchase.
 A use tax is similar to a sales tax in its purpose.
 Just like sales tax, use tax has exemptions- items that are not taxed.
 Purchases that are properly exempt from sales tax are also exempt from use tax.
 Use tax must be paid on all purchases made by Ohio residents and businesses if the proper amount of sales tax has not been paid to the vendor, seller, or service provider.
 The use tax rate is equal to the sales tax rate in effect in the county where the property is used or the benefit of the service is received by the purchaser.

 Many out-of-state sellers are registered with the State of Ohio for the collection and remittance of the sales tax.
 If your business makes regular purchases upon which the proper amount of sales or use tax is not collected by the seller, you should apply for a consumer's use tax account with the Department of Taxation and begin filing use tax returns.